Three documents. Three owners. Zero integration.

 4. When the components interact, what behaviours do they produce that no single component intended?

-Most organisations can’t answer question 4.
-That’s where the problems hide.
+Most organisations cannot answer question 4.
+That is where the problems hide.

 Integrated compensation design starts with behaviours, not numbers.